realnerdc0re/BSc-e1027075/docs/examples/FlowSampling.md

 ## Usage Example

-In order to apply flow-based sampling with the AGM feature-vector, in particular sample every n-th packet within each collected flow flow (n=10), the following arguments are necessary to execute the script:
+In order to apply flow-based sampling with the AGM feature-vector, in particular sample every n-th packet within each collected flow flow (n=10) for Friday, the following arguments are necessary to execute the script:
 ```console
 python3 FlowSampling.py 1 5 10 5 1
 ```